teracow/googliser/README.md

 `-n` or `--number [INTEGER]`
 Number of images to download.
 Default is 25.
 Maximum is 1,000.

+`-N` or `--no-gallery`
+Don't create a thumbnail gallery.
+Err, don't specify this and `--delete-after` at the same time.

 `-o` or `--output [PATH]`
 The output directory.
 If unspecified, the search phrase is used.